ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/assets/frontend/React_Plotly.md

     layout: @state.layout
 ```

-A screen shot of this visualuzation is action is below.
+A screen shot of this visualuzation in action is below.

 [![Timeseries chart](../../../../assets/img/timeseries-chart.png "Timeseries chart")](../timeseries-cahrt.png)